anntnt/nextjs_marketplace/README.md

 sudo -u postgres psql
 ```

-Once you have connected, run the following to create the database:
+After connecting, run the following command to create the local database using the information from the .env file:

 ```sql
 CREATE DATABASE <database name>;